Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

   -----------------------  -----------------------------------------------------------------------------
   403 Forbidden            You are making a call to a resource you don't have permission to.

-                           * i.g. you are trying to retrieve information about a token you don't own.
+                           * e.g. you are trying to retrieve information about a token you don't own.

                            An error message is displayed with an explanation of the error situation.
   -----------------------  -----------------------------------------------------------------------------
-  404 Not Found            The resource requested, such as a token, does not exist.
+  404 Not Found            The resource requested, such as a :term:`token`, does not exist.
   -----------------------  -----------------------------------------------------------------------------
   405 Method Not Allowed   The HTTP method you used is not allowed for the requested URL.

-                           * i.g. you are trying to retrieve information about a token you don't own.
+                           * e.g. you are trying to retrieve information about a token you don't own.
   -----------------------  -----------------------------------------------------------------------------
   500 Server Error         HiPay TPP server error.
 Report this to the HiPay TPP Technical Support 503 Service Unavailable  HiPay TPP API is temporarily unable to process the request.
 Try again later.